family dispute arbitration in South Bend, Texas 76481

 Families in South Bend with a median income of $70,789 need affordable paths to resolve custody, support, and property matters.
 Court battles costing $14K–$65K drain the very resources families need to rebuild — arbitration at $399 preserves those resources.

 On a cloudy morning in early March 2023, South Bend’s modest arbitration office—nestled near the courthouse square—became the unlikely battlefield for the Thompson family.
-At stake was a $450,000 estate left behind by patriarch Frank Mitchell, a local rancher and beloved community figure.
+At stake was a $450,000 estate left behind by patriarch the claimant, a local rancher and beloved community figure.
 What seemed like a straightforward inheritance dispute quickly unraveled into months of tense arbitration, testing family bonds and the limits of impartial conflict resolution.

 The Dispute: